Cryptocurrency Market Boom 2017: Key Insights Explained

 A cryptocurrency, from a broad perspective, is digital money that takes the form of coins or tokens.
 Digital currencies are virtual currencies created through advanced encryption to make them more secure compared with conventional coins and notes.

-Digital coins were inspired by the need to have an alternative currency that is free from the interference of centralized authorities such as central banks and political administrations.
-Therefore, they are designed to have decentralized governance spread across the globe.
-This means that no single authority controls the coins.
+Digital coins were created to provide an alternative currency free from interference by centralized authorities.
+These include central banks and political administrations.
+They are designed for decentralized governance spread worldwide.
+This means no single authority controls the coins.
+The cryptocurrency market boom 2017 showed the global appeal of these systems.
+Millions sought alternatives to traditional financial control.

 Whether it is the introduction of new features or redefining the design of a cryptocurrency, such operations can only be done if the nodes (users) spread in the respective coin’s network are in agreement.
 In some cases, it is impossible to reach an agreement, resulting in forks such as Bitcoin Gold and Ethereum following the DAO attack in 2016.